 NOCE defines Distance Education as instruction where students and faculty are separated by distance and interact using various technologies.
 Every NOCE Distance Education course follows the established course curriculum procedure and is approved before registering and enrolling students.
-The curriculum committee will use specific and separate criteria to approve courses with a course design that replaces face-to-face interaction with an asynchronous (instruction and learning activities do not happen simultaneously) or synchronous (instruction and learning activities simultaneously) modality.
-These are two types of courses supported by the NOCE Distance Education program.
+The curriculum committee will use specific and separate criteria to approve courses with a course design that replaces face-to-face/in-person interaction with either asynchronous instruction (learning activities do not happen simultaneously), synchronous instruction (learning activities happen simultaneously), or hybrid instruction (a combination face-to-face and synchronous or asynchronous activities).
+These are three types of courses supported by the NOCE Distance Education program.